retrocomputacion/retroterm/README.md

 This string is only transmitted when running _Retroterm_ with `RUN`, automatically if a configuration file is found, or, if no file is found by selecting the appropriate options in the setup screen before exiting to the terminal.
 Use `F5` to save the current settings to disk.

-Finally pressing `P` switches to the phone book screen, here you can select one of 5 preset dial strings and either `E`dit or `D`ial it.
+Finally, pressing `P` switches to the phone book screen, here you can select one of 5 preset dial strings and either `E`dit or `D`ial it.

 >[!NOTE] Dialing only works once _Retroterm_ has been initialized properly, meaning only when accessing the setup screen from within the terminal mode